Moolt/Unity-Null-Reference-Detection/Readme.md

 You can open the preferences window by navigating to `Edit -> Project Settings -> Null Reference Detection` where you can define which occurences of null references should be printed to the console.
 You can also change their text color.

+If you want to automatically check for null references, you can do so by activating checks on entering play mode or on compilation.
+You can also prevent Unity from entering play mode if any null references were found.

 ![alt text](https://raw.githubusercontent.com/Moolt/Unity-Null-Reference-Detection/master/Documentation/settings_screen.png "preferences")

 Additionally in the preferences window you can define a list of GameObjects for which null references will be ignored, this is like the [ValueOptional] tag but affects the entire GameObject (and it's children, if the checkbox is ticked).